interTwin-eu/itwinai/README.md

 ### Install itwinai environment

+In this project, we are using `uv` as a project-wide package manager.
+Therefore, if you are a developer, you should see the [uv tutorial](/uv-tutorial.md) after reading the following `pip` tutorial.

 #### Installation using pip

 ##### Creating a venv

 You can install the `itwinai` environment for development using `pip`.
 First, however, you would want to make a Python venv if you haven't already.
 Make sure you have Python installed (on HPC you have to load it with `module load Python`), and then you can create a venv with the following command:

 ```bash
 python -m venv <name-of-venv>